 If you have questions about the medical and dental plan options, or need more information about what's covered, contact the insurance carrier directly.
-See page 54 for carrier contact information.
+See page 54 for Contact Information.

 LIFE INSURANCE BENEFITS

 Life insurance offers you and your family financial protection if you or a covered family member dies.